Humanism: In psychology and counseling

 Humanist counseling is humanism-inspired applied psychology, which is a major current of counseling.
 There are various approaches such as discussion and critical thinking, replying to existential anxiety, and focusing on social and political dimensions of problems.
 Humanist counseling focuses on respecting the client's worldview and placing it in the correct cultural context.
 The approach emphasizes an individual's inherent drive towards self-actualization and creativity.
 It also recognizes the importance of moral questions about one's interactions with people according to one's worldview.
 This is examined using a process of dialogue.
-Humanist counseling originated in the post-World War II Netherlands.
+Humanist counseling originated in post-World War II Netherlands.

 Humanistic counseling is based on the works of psychologists Carl Rogers and Abraham Maslow.
 It introduced a positive, humanistic psychology in response to what Rogers and Maslow viewed as the over-pessimistic view of psychoanalysis in the early 1960s.
 Other sources include the philosophies of existentialism and phenomenology.

 Some modern counseling organizations have humanist origins, like the British Association for Counselling and Psychotherapy, which was founded by Harold Blackham, which he developed alongside the British Humanist Association's Humanist Counselling Service.
 Modern-day humanist pastoral care in the UK and the Netherlands draws on elements of humanistic psychology.

-Geographies of humanism

-Africa

-In Africa, contemporary humanism has been shaped by the continent's colonial history, and the introduction of Christianity and Islam.
-African philosophers focused on inter-dependency among humans, and between humans and nature.
-Pre-colonial oral traditions reflecting African views on humanity and human good were eliminated by the entrance of European powers.
-Christianity and Islam advanced, and many intra-African atrocities took place.
-Africans never abandoned the ideas of human value and the mutual interdependence of humans, which are core features of African humanism.
-This idea was advanced by philosophers such as Kwasi Wiredu and Jean-Godefroy Bidima.
-Wiredu emphasized the need of human interaction for humans to become what they are, and projected his thought to the need for democracy.
-Bidima added, the interaction should be enduringly, not an one time event.
-According to socialist philosopher Léopold Sédar Senghor, Africans were naturally leaning towards humanism and socialism, not because of its scientific or epistemological basis, but because of their intuition.